irela/machinelearningproject/README.md

-# machinelearningproject
+# Machine Learning Project
-Repo for practical machine learning course project
+This repository contains the writeup report of Practical Machine Learning course project.